JuliaPhysics/Measurements.jl/README.md

 value ± uncertainty
 ```

-where `value` and `uncertainty` are both subtype of `Number`.  `Constant(value)`
+where `value` and `uncertainty` are both subtype of `Number`.
-is a convenient function that can be used to create `Measurement` object that
+`Measurement(value)` creates a `Measurement` object that doesn’t have
-doesn’t have uncertainty (like mathematical constants).
-See below for further
+uncertainty, like mathematical constants.
+See below for further examples.
-examples.

 Many basic mathematical operations are redefined to accept `Measurement` type
 and uncertainty is calculated exactly using analityc expressions of function